sylabs/examples/http-server/apache2-web-server/README.md

 # HTTP Server

-In this example, we will run a simple Apache Web server in a container.
+In this example, we will run a simple Apache Web server in a Singularity Container.

 <br>